-With version 10g, Oracle Database offers 4 regexp functions that you can use in SQL and PL/SQL statements.
+With version 10g Release 1, Oracle Database offers 4 regexp functions that you can use in SQL and PL/SQL statements.
 These functions implement the POSIX Extended Regular Expressions (ERE) standard.
 Oracle fully supports collating sequences and equivalence classes in bracket expressions.
 The NLS_SORT setting determines the POSIX locale used, which determines the available collating sequences and equivalence classes.

 The third difference is more subtle.
 It won’t cause any errors, but may result in different matches.
 As I explained in the topic about the POSIX standard, it requires the regex engine to return the longest match in case of alternation.
 Oracle’s engine does not do this.
 It is a traditional NFA engine, like all non-POSIX regex flavors discussed on this website.

 If you’ve worked with regular expressions in other programming languages, be aware that POSIX does not support non-printable character escapes like \t for a tab or \n for a newline.
 You can use these with a POSIX engine in a programming language like C++, because the C++ compiler will interpret the \t and \n in string constants.
 In SQL statements, you’ll need to type an actual tab or line break in the string with your regular expression to make it match a tab or line break.
 Oracle’s regex engine will interpret the string '\t' as the regex t when passed as the regexp parameter.